 "Don't you have some soup cans you could be playing with?" is the only sane response.

 Most of the story is badly told, and not helped by the fact that Trilobyte couldn't decide if they wanted to tell a mature, adult story, or tone it down to PG level.
-The original plans included sex and nudity for instance, while the final version waters down everything except the stupidity.
+The original plans included sex and nudity, while the final version waters down everything except the stupidity.
 Most of the cutscenes show the story so far, chopped up into not particularly interesting chunks, and few covering any ground of importance to a guy trapped in a world of scary sliding block puzzles.
-Any sense of power in Stauf's talk of his evil house having the power to grant wishes is somewhat undercut by the fact that it can't even keep itself clean , with any tension constantly dissipated by his puns and attempts to sound clever.
+Any sense of power in Stauf's talk of his evil house having the power to grant wishes is somewhat undercut by the fact that it can't even keep itself clean, any tension constantly dissipated by his puns and attempts to sound clever.

 The 11th Hour largely fails because the story and the game live in two different worlds.
 Puzzles can tell stories.
 They can be based on dark concepts.
 They can even advance the plot, by recreating the events of the past in a different form.
 The 11th Hour prefers to just wheel out random crap to stick between the unrelated FMV sequences, even when it makes absolutely no sense for Stauf to dick around.

 After that, the series floundered.
-A few years ago there were plans and a teaser trailer for a third game in the series, The Collector , in which Stauf would have been a museum curator, but that never came to anything.
-There's another long-awaited continuation on its way though, the apparently authorised fan-sequel The 13th Doll , whose recent trailer and current progress bars look pretty promising.
+There were plans and a teaser trailer for a third game in the series, The Collector, in which Stauf would have been a museum curator, but that never came to anything.
+There's a continuation though, the apparently authorised fan-sequel The 13th Doll.

 But what if it's all academic?
 What if Stauf's evil was so powerful, it transcended the bonds of fiction itself to unleash itself on the world we know and at least tolerate?
 Obviously, I'm not saying that's actually happened.
 No. No, that would take some seriously compelling evidence...